ulopeznovoa/ulopeznovoa.github.io/index.md

 ### Research

 My main research area is parallel and distributed computing, with focus on the performance analysis of High Performance Computing and Big Data systems.
-I am interested in finding ways to assess and exploit the performance of modern multi-core and many-core CPUs and coprocessors.
+I am interested in assessing the performance of modern compute environments, like multi-core and many-core CPUs and coprocessors.

 Some of my recent works have studied the energy consumption of different Intel multi-core CPUs ([WHPBDC 2019](https://ieeexplore.ieee.org/abstract/document/9060093/)) and the scalability of a Large-Eddy Simulation Code in a large-scale compute cluster ([C&F 2019](https://www.sciencedirect.com/science/article/pii/S0045793018307424)).